-Carbs: to eat, or not to eat?
-This is one of the most hotly debated topics in the field of nutrition.
+Carb intake is one of the most hotly debated topics in nutritional science.

-In fact, many of the world’s healthiest foods have plenty of carbs in them.
+In fact, many of the world’s healthiest foods are fairly high in carbs.

 Here are 9 reasons why you don’t need to fear all carbs.